FACTBOX-How could UK PM Johnson be ousted by unhappy lawmakers? | Politics

 A leadership challenge can be triggered if 15% of Conservative members of parliament (MPs) write letters demanding a confidence vote to the chairman of the party’s "1922 Committee", which represents lawmakers who have no government jobs.
 The Conservatives have 360 MPs, so 54 would need to write such letters for a confidence vote to be called.

 - Could this happen to Johnson?
-Several Conservative lawmakers have been outspoken in their unhappiness with Johnson, but no one has yet publicly said they have written to 1922 Committee chairman Graham Brady.
+Several Conservative lawmakers have been outspoken in their unhappiness with Johnson, and at least one, Roger Gale, has confirmed publicly that he has written to 1922 Committee chairman Graham Brady.

-The letters are confidential, so Brady is the only person who knows how many have actually done so. - What would happen during a confidence vote?
+The letters are confidential, so Brady is the only person who knows how many MPs have actually written them. - What would happen during a confidence vote?

 All Conservative MPs could vote for or against their leader.
 If Johnson wins he remains in office and cannot be challenged again for 12 months.
 If he loses, he must resign and is barred from standing in the leadership election that follows. - How quickly can a no-confidence vote take place?